 (c) assisting communities that have already succeeded in obtaining services when ongoing transport costs threaten the continued availability of these services.

-NEW SECTION.
-Section 17.
+Section 21.
 Interim universal access program -- definitions.
-As used in [sections 16 though 22], the following definitions apply:
+As used in [sections 20 though 27], the following definitions apply:

 (1) "Administrator" means the public service commission.

 (2) "Advanced services" means high-speed (56 kbps and above), dedicated or switched, broadband telecommunications capability that enables users to originate and receive high-quality voice, data, graphics, and video telecommunications using any technology.